mmumshad/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

   --key=/etc/etcd/etcd-server.key
 ```

-Output will be similar to this
+Output will be similar to this:

 ```
 45bf9ccad8d8900a, started, controlplane02, https://192.168.56.12:2380, https://192.168.56.12:2379